PMiranda98/NextChapter/README.md

 #### Notification service

-This services exposes an endpoint that allows clients to establish a full-duplex connection, enabling real time functionality with the help of the SignalR tool.<br/>
+This service exposes an endpoint that allows clients to establish a full-duplex connection, enabling real time functionality with the help of the SignalR tool.<br/>
 It subscribes to message queues used by the advertisement and offer services when an advertisement is deleted and an offer is placed.
 The goal is to send a message to a SignalR Hub whenever these actions occur so that it can alert the clients.

 #### Gateway service